 - Helps nerve function.

 - Build and maintain strong bones.

-Iron is also vital for growth and development, as some hormones need iron to be appropriately balanced 15.
+It is also vital for growth and development, as some hormones need it to be appropriately balanced 14.

-Of the six B vitamins listed below, brown rice provides a higher percentage of four of them compared to cooked oatmeal.
+Of the six B vitamins listed below, brown rice provides a higher percentage of four of them.